 The highest temperatures in Patagonia can be experienced during the summer months, where they can reach around 72 °F (22 °C).
-The lowest temperatures are during the winter months where they drop can down to 32°F (0°C) at night.
+The lowest temperatures are during the winter months where they can drop down to 32°F (0°C) at night.
 However, the winter months are the time of year with the least amount of wind, often with several days where there is no wind at all.
-The wind-chill factor can sometimes make the ambient temperature feel up to about 30°F (6°C) colder than what they really are.
+The wind-chill factor in Patagonia can sometimes make the ambient temperature feel up to about 30°F (6°C) colder than what it really is.

 Precipitation is more frequent during the months of April and May in the fall, but it is also common to get some rain between the months of November through January, although with less intensity.
 In the winter months, precipitation is very common at night in the form of snow, giving way to some beautiful landscapes as you awake in the wilds of Patagonia.

 Patagonia is known for its often windy conditions.
-For most part of the year, you can expect winds with a speed of about 15 - 20 km/h (9 - 13 miles/h).
+For most part of the year, you can expect winds with a speed of about 15 - 20 km/h (9 - 13 mph).
 In the summer months however, winds pick up and they can even reach speeds of about 120 km/h (74 mph).
 Winter is the season of Patagonia with the least amount of wind, often making it easy to photograph reflections of the majestic landscapes in the water of the region's many lakes.